 We’ll count this purchase in the Purchase Funnel like this:

-- We’ll count 1 visit, 1 product view, and 1 add to cart on the first day.
+- We’ll count 1 visit, 1 product view (Product A), and 1 add to cart on the first day.

-- We’ll count 1 product view, 1 add to cart, and 1 purchase for the following day.
+- We’ll count 1 product view (Product B), and 1 purchase for the following day.

-Views of item pages and Quick View count toward Viewed a Product.
+Views of details pages and Quick View count toward Viewed Product.
 However, views of the product in other areas don’t count:

 - Main Products Page